osu-mist/invencycle-api/readme.md

 Creates a new bike record with the components/specifications given by the user in the request.

+## PUT /

+### /bikes/{id}

+Updates the bike specified by the ID.
+Only updates the bike where attributes are not null.
+To unchange an attribute of a bike, send a null value for that attribute.
+Non-null values will update the bike.

 ## DELETE /

 ### /bikes/{id}